namwonss/Math-Solver/README.md

 ## License
-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the Apache License 2.0.